 If you’re feeling yourself being sucked into the rabbit hole that is Walt Disney World vacation planning, you’re in luck, as this guide will assist you.
 Think of it as Walt Disney World Trip Planning 101.
 As complicated as the process might seem right now, it’s really not that bad, and the ultimate payoff will be huge.
 You’re also a bit fortunate that you’re being sucked into the rabbit hole, as many first-time visitors don’t realize Walt Disney World planning can be so complicated!
 (After all, the commercials make it look like a carefree world where everyone runs around holding hands with Mickey Mouse while laughing and riding all of their favorite attractions without any problems!)

-Even after dozens of trips to Walt Disney World, we still don’t know everything there is to know about the place, but this post contains most of what we do know (the relevant stuff, at least…we’ll spare you random trivia and our geeky useless knowledge).
-Obviously, we wouldn’t visit so much if we didn’t like it, so our opinions are colored by the fact that we are Disney fans.
-That said, we don’t see the world through rose colored glasses, and we think there’s plenty Disney does do wrong.
-We try to stay as objective as possible here, so in addition to cut-and-dry facts, expect to read both critical and positive opinions on the aspects of Walt Disney World being discussed.
+Even after dozens of trips to Walt Disney World, we still don’t know everything there is to know about the place, but this post contains most of what we do know (the relevant stuff, at least…).
+We wouldn’t visit so much if we didn’t like it, so our opinions are colored by the fact that we are Disney fans.
+That said, we don’t see the world through rose colored glasses, and we try to stay as objective as possible here.
+In addition to cut-and-dry facts, expect to read both critical and positive opinions on the aspects of Walt Disney World being discussed.
 If that’s not for you, there are plenty of other planning sites that offer only positive or only negative spins on Disney.

 This page is designed as a jumping off point to give you some general background information on each aspect of your trip, with links to some of our posts that offer much more detailed information.

 The first question arguably has the biggest impact on the trip.
 Walt Disney World can be a crowded place, and the time of year you visit can have a dramatic impact on crowd density and the wait times you encounter for attractions.
 If you have kids in school and aren’t willing to pull them from school, you’re looking at visiting during school breaks, which is when the parks are busiest due to the vast majority of Walt Disney World guests being in the same circumstances.
 The week (or so) long breaks are absolutely the worst in terms of crowds.
-Relatively speaking, summer isn’t as bad, since summer vacation is a longer period of time, so not everyone with kids “must” visit during the same week or two.
-That’s the upside.
-Hot, humid weather is the downside.
-That, and crowds are still pretty bad as compared with times of year when school is in session.
+Summer is a bad time to visit due to the combination of heavy crowds and hot, humid weather.
 If you’re traveling with kids, you’ll want to read our Walt Disney World Trip Planning with Kids guide in addition to this post.

 If you’re not traveling with kids or don’t mind pulling them from school, the first thing you want to do when planning is to eliminate any days when school is out of session.
 The early fall, December prior to Christmas vacation, and mid-January through early March are all good times to visit from the perspective of crowds.
 We have more thorough tips regarding when to visit on our When to Visit Walt Disney World page, which takes into account school schedules, crowds, weather, park hours, and special events.
 Check it out for more detailed information!